 The dynamics are as complicated as the art market in the recession.
-Big money has regained its clout, while art provides more people with cheap thrills than anyone would have dreamed in the days of Soho or East Village art.
+Big money has regained its clout as (like the fairs themselves) seemingly an irresistible force, while art provides more people with cheap thrills than anyone would have dreamed in the days of Soho or East Village art.
 The Armory Show now shares tickets and a shuttle bus with another once defiant competitor, Volta.
 And I could not help noting just how young and into it those waiting for an elevator truly were.
 They could have had other alternatives, too—including a whole fair just for Korean Art and a brand new one, Moving Image, just for video.
 You know, I dreaded it all, and it was fun.

 Just to anticipate questions, the fair in the armory has quality from start to finish, while the Armory Show can at least claim to have everything, although the 2009 Armory Show had at at least a hundred booths more.
 The first, run by the American Art Dealers Association, displays the likes of Helen Frankenthaler and Joseph Cornell in calm, capacious surroundings.
 Dealers are mostly from New York, many on the Upper East Side.
 When Greenberg van Doren lends part of its booth to Eleven Rivington, it shows how much the Lower East Side has entered the mainstream, but it feels like a gift.
 Indeed, the entirety benefits the Henry Street Settlement.
 Art, economics, and idealism are getting harder and harder to sort out.

 The Armory Show still looks like an encyclopedia, but it may have to settle for the collected works of Joyce Carol Oates.
-Compendious, dependable, fashionable, and slightly racy, the fair has people jostling for room to move between its piers.
-A focus on Latin American art helps connect the piers as well.
+Compendious, dependable, fashionable, and slightly racy, as scrutinized in photographs this year by Andy Freeberg, the fair has people jostling for room to move between its piers.
+A focus on Latin American or Caribbean art helps connect the piers as well.
 Yet one cannot help noticing the gaps, between defectors and galleries that skipped the whole costly ritual.
 The few single-artist booths look stranded, like a fence of neon lights by Iván Navarro for Paul Kasmin.
 It would work just fine for a dog run in Vegas.